Remote Manager¶

 Search¶

 Use the search field to filter by name or IP address.
-The search is case-insensitive and updates in real-time as you type.
+The search is case-insensitive and updates in real-time.
+Matching items and their parent folders remain visible to preserve tree structure.

 |---|---|